Debitripathy/DB/README.md

 # DB
-This will hold DB Related Document
+This will hold Mysql DB Related Document
 =============================
 To run this script file do the below steps: